 - 1/2 teaspoon of salt (or more as needed)

-- In a blender, add the chickpeas WITH the water from the can
+- In a blender, add the chickpeas WITH the water from the can.
+Note that if you add less water the hummus consistency will be thicker — so this is up to your choosing.

-- Depending on how thick you like your hummus, add 3-5 tablespoons of lemon juice.
+- Depending on how much lemon you like in your hummus, add 3-5 tablespoons of lemon juice.

-- Add the chopped garlic (again, depending on how much garlic you like — I always add a handful)
+- Add the chopped garlic (again, depending on how much garlic you like — I always add 2-4 cloves)

 - Blend on high until smooth with no chunks